Jonny1426/Instagram-automate-user-actions/README.md

 # Instagram-automate-user-actions
-Script para automatizar ações de interação no instagram
+Script para automatizar ações do usuario no instagram

+A biblioteca usado foi a InstaPy(https://github.com/timgrossmann/InstaPy/blob/master/DOCUMENTATION.md)